 With that in mind, we raised our Seed Funding round which was led by Pushpay founders Chris Heaslip and Eliott Crowther in September.
 This $2.5m has allowed us to accelerate our product development by hiring world class talent into the Development team as we move into 2020.
 As Heaslip moves into the Chairman position on our Board, we are excited to solidify our governance structures to ensure we continue to deliver for our customers for the years to come.
 There is also the added benefit of replicating several scaling structures Pushpay used for its success in our business.

 Moving into 2020

-Governments around the world are under increasing pressure to take action in reducing the negative effects Money Laundering and Terrorism Financing is having on their economies.
-Wespac Australia for example breaking AML laws 23 million times continues to keep this topic in the spotlight.
-This means regulators requirements are not easing up any time soon, so in order to keep up, the key is to set in place scalable AML on boarding processes now.
+Governments around the world are under increasing pressure to take action in reducing the negative effects money laundering and terrorism financing is having on their economies.
+Westpac Australia for example breaking AML laws 23 million times continues to keep this topic in the spotlight.
+This means regulators requirements are not easing up any time soon, so in order to keep up, the key is to set in place scalable AML onboarding processes now.

 These need to be compliant but critically, you must ensure you are focused on customer experience if you want to remain competitive.
 With this in mind, our focus remains on cementing our position in the New Zealand market whilst continuing to venture across to Australia in 2020.
 We already have several clients in Australia and will continue to grow this capability as we bring online more and more product capability.

 We live and breathe AML, so if you think you’re spending too much time on clunky AML processes and would like some help, get in touch with us today!